19hours/sg-statutes/Acts/Parks and Trees Act.md

 ### Payment to Board of fees, charges, etc.

 57\.
-All fees, charges, composition amounts and any other moneys collected under this Act shall be paid to the Board.
+Except as provided for in section 51(4), all fees, charges and any other moneys collected under this Act shall be paid to the Board.

 [Parks and Trees 1996 Ed., s.
 26]

+[Act 9 of 2017 wef 20/11/2017]

 ### Exemption